colleeneb/openmp_offload_and_blas/README.md

 # OpenMP Offload/Blas Examples
-Example C code showing how to offload blas calls from OpenMP regions, using cuBLAS and NVBLAS.
+Example C and Fortran code showing how to offload blas calls from OpenMP regions, using cuBLAS and NVBLAS.

-Two executables, `sgemm_nvblas` and `sgemm_cublas` should be produced.
+There are two directories:
+ - cublas
+ - nvblas

+These contain Makefiles and examples of calling DGEMM from an OpenMP offload region with cuBLAS and NVBLAS.

+To run them, cd into eitheer cublas or nvblas, then cd into a "c" or "fortran" subdirectory, and compile with make.

-`sgemm_nvblas` uses NVBLAS, and `sgemm_cublas` explicitly uses cuBLAS
+`dgemm_nvblas` uses NVBLAS, and `dgemm_cublas` explicitly uses cuBLAS `dgemm_cublas_fortran` calls cuBLAS from Fortran using iso_c bindings.

 A snippet of the code, showing the interface is: